 Professional Photographers of Michigan – joined in 2000

-I attended GLIP (Great Lakes Institute of Photography) from 2000 to 2014.
-(I missed 2015 because of caring for my family) I took classes in many areas of photography and business.
+I attended GLIP (Great Lakes Institute of Photography) from 2000 to 2014. ( I haven’t been to GLIP since then because of taking care of my family.)
+I took classes in many areas of photography and business.

 All of these provide education specific to the professional photographer for photography, business and art.
-All of these provide mentors and others to help train others since each person can give instruction and learn new techniques and processes.
+All of these provide mentors and others to help train more photographers since each person can give instruction and learn new techniques and processes.
 The opportunities to try new things and compete are numerous.

 I am happy to say that through print competitions I have been able to grow my ability as a professional photographer.
 I have a page on this website dedicated to the photographs that I have used in competition and how they did.
 (You may purchase these photographs or copies of them.)
 Some were disappointing and others were outstanding.
 The Loan Collection images are the top of the line.
 The photographs accepted to the Loan Collection travel through many other countries on exhibit.
 It is a remarkable accomplishment to have images in this collection.